 Debbie Dubrow (founder; emeritus) is the founder of www.deliciousbaby.com.
 DeliciousBaby is for parents who want to travel with their children, but don’t know how to start.
 On the website she shares her own travel stories (in the how to keep kids busy on a plane, surviving jet-lag, and flying with carseats.

-Debbie lives in Seattle, WA with her husband and three children (a 5 year old, a 3.5 -year old and a 1 year old at this writing).
+Debbie lives in Seattle, WA with her husband and three children.